hpcleuven/VscDocumentation/source/leuven/tier2_hardware/kuleuven_storage.rst

 The ``$VSC_HOME`` and ``$VSC_DATA`` file systems have snapshots, so it is possible to recover data that was accidentally deleted or modified.
 You can retrieve data by referring to :ref:`restoring a snapshot <Restoring a snapshot>`.

-On genius, a BeeGFS file system can be created during the run of a job.
-See :ref:`using BeeGFS <using BeeGFS>` for details.